ulich/esphome-vaillant-x6/README.md

 ## Features

 Continuously reads the sensor values from the boiler and sends them to Home Assistant.
 Supported sensors can be found further below.
+Custom sensors can be added via the yaml configuration.

 ## Installation